-- Council will identify and protect areas with prominent views or adjacent to water that would make attractive and comfortable picnic areas. - 10.
-Council will explore options for moving the baseball field from the North 40 Industrial area to a new, more accessible location. - 11.
+- 8. Council will consider creating "dog parks" in key locations, small fenced-in areas that allow dogs to be off-leash. - Council will identify and protect areas with prominent views or adjacent to water that would make attractive and comfortable picnic areas. - Council will explore options for moving the baseball field from the North 40 Industrial area to a new, more accessible location. - 11.
 Council shall consider locating an additional youth centre in the Core Area that would be more accessible to youth living there and in surrounding neighbourhoods.